 Since neutrinos are so small that they easily pass through entire planets and stars, they carry information, not only from their surfaces, but from their entire bodies.
 The grand total of information-carrying neutrinos from such bodies is truly gigantic, so even a tiny discrepancy between attraction and repulsion adds up to a considerable force.

 This force, which we have arrived at purely on basis of theory, is what we call gravity.
 Gravity is due to a tiny imbalance in the electric force, and that’s why Newton’s universal law of gravity looks so much like Coulomb’s law:

 Coulomb’s law ignores the tiny discrepancy between electric attraction and electric repulsion, and for good reasons.
 The discrepancy is in the order of a trillionth of a trillionth.
 Newton’s law, on the other hand, is all about the discrepancy.
 Inertial mass is Newton’s proxy value for the total number of positive and negative charge quanta in a body, and G is a proxy for k.

 Finally, it should be noted that the logic used here to explain gravity is the same that was used to explain the enormous size of protons relative to electrons.
+Both phenomena are due to the difference between woolly on woolly and abrasive on abrasive interaction.
 Two seemingly unrelated phenomena have thus been explained by a single principle of theory.